 - Wash, peel, and cube the potatoes and cover with cold salted water.
 Bring to a boil, then simmer for 12 to 15 minutes or until fork tender.
 Drain and dump into a large bowl.
-Let the potatoes release steam for a few minutes as it will help get rid of extra moisture.
+Let them release steam for a few minutes as it will help get rid of extra moisture.

-- Add a few potatoes at a time to the potato ricer.
-Squeeze the ricer to press the potatoes out through the bottom.
-Use a knife to scrape the potatoes off the ricer and into the bowl.
-Repeat this process until all the potatoes are done.
-(Using a potato ricer will make the potatoes lump free and fluffy.
-If you don’t have a potato ricer, mash them until all the lumps are out.)
+- Add a few cooled off spuds at a time to the potato ricer.
+Squeeze the ricer to press the spuds out through the bottom.
+Use a knife to scrape them off the ricer and into the bowl.
+Repeat this process until all the spuds are done.
+(Using a potato ricer will make them lump free and fluffy.
+If you don't have a potato ricer, mash them until all the lumps are out.)

 - Separate the egg whites from the yolks.
-Place the yolks on top of the potatoes and the whites in a small bowl to use as a wash later.
+Place the yolks on top and the whites in a small bowl to use as a wash later.

 - While they are still warm, add the butter, heavy cream, salt, white pepper, garlic powder, and nutmeg.
 Stir until well combined.
 Adjust seasonings to taste.

 Piping the Duchess Potato Spirals

 - Line two large cookie sheets with parchment paper.

 - Fill the bag half full, making sure the tip is properly in place.
 Twist the top of the piping bag until tight.
 Pipe the potato mixture in spirals on the prepared cookie sheets, making sure to space them evenly.
 Pipe at a consistent speed, and use even pressure.

-- Chill the potatoes for 15 minutes in the freezer or 30 minutes in the fridge so the potatoes can firm up before applying the egg white.
+- Chill the potatoes for 15 minutes in the freezer or 30 minutes in the fridge so they can firm up before applying the egg white.

 Baking the Duchess Potato Spirals

 - Bake two trays at a time, each on a separate rack for 15 minutes.
 Switch the top and bottom trays and rotate for even cooking, then cook for another 10 minutes.

-- Allow the duchess potatoes to cool on the tray for 5 minutes before transferring to a serving platter.
+- Allow them to cool on the tray for 5 minutes before transferring to a serving platter.
 Serve warm.